Shikaga/PitchBlackAnalysis/index.md

 In addition, out previously simple character, who already had plenty of interesting backstory, (who did he kill and why, how do his eyes really work, what was that "shine job" all about?), and convert him into an alien and space Jesus simultaneously.

+But, that might almost have been an acceptable compromise to make, if it had remained focused.
+There are plenty of interesting things that they could have done with this plot.

+But the film instead, quickly decides to go to the other strong thing from the original movie, which is the character of Jack.

+Jack has fallen on hard times, and has found herself incarcerated in a max security prison, Crematoria.
+Upon finding out, Riddick immediately drops everything, and heads out to save her.

+This is such a weird thing for Riddick's character to do.
+He never showed more than a passing affection for Jack, a loose friendship, but nothing like the connection he had with Fry.

+It seems odd that Riddick, who wants people to succeed and fail by their own strength, would suddenly feel that Jack needs to be rescued.

+Perhaps he blames himself for what has happened to her.
+After all, she was instantaneously infatuated with Riddick, and when she asked about the surgical shine job, Riddick told her just enough to get her in trouble.

+But the very fact that this character has supposedly killed people to be sent to prison, so that she can get this surgery done is completely bonkers.
+Seriously, there is no market  on the outside to get this performed?

+Surely, just about anything is easier than getting convicted of a crime, sneaking your payment into the prison, bribing the surgeon to perform the surgery and then break out of the prison again.

+Yet this is what the movie wants us to believe that this character has done.
+I mean, how can Riddick not admonish her for being incredibly stupid?

+If I remember, there is a lovely little line, "Stay out of the light", which is obviously a little callback to the previous film.

+We are in this sub plot just long enough to forget about the silly Necromongers, but sadly they return in a

+The real problem with *Chronicles*, is that the story is just too big for Riddick to handle.
+Getting survivors to their escape ship, is within Riddicks power, and makes it an interesting story.
+To single handedly defeat an entire invading army that have left countless destroyed planets in their wake, seems a little out of his wheelhouse.

+As previously stated.

+`I am sure God has his tricks.
+But getting out of places that nobody else can, that's one of mine`.

+This is actually a great line.
+It reminds of their religious animosity towards each other, while cementing what Riddick's super power is: Survival instinct.